roseTech/storycoder.dev/Sharing_Is_Caring/Sharing_Is_Caring_Story.md

 3) Find total amount of all food elves have and check what percentage is missing compared to start of the journey - print total number and percent of missing food.

-Santa, together with his elves, decides that after coding this story, they would put all their foods on the table and share.
-And the moral of the story is: Sharing is caring!

 ### See example below for the Cookies:

 - Cody takes two cookies from Lousia